JieunKim-Econ/Data_Analysis_Portfolio/README.md

-# Datacamp: SQL and Python
+# Datacamp: SQL and Python Career tracks
 This repository presents my learning journey of SQL and Python with Datacamp🚀

 ## 🐍Python Project